Our products

 • Pasta: puttanesca, aglio e olio with anchovies, bagna cauda.

-• Pizzas: anchovy is a classic pizza topping (napoletana).
+• Pizzas: anchovy is a classic pizza topping (Napoletana).

 • Sauces: green sauce, tapenade, anchovy butter, salad dressings.